moby/moby/docs/installation/ubuntulinux.md

     > [Debian Multiarch wiki](https://wiki.debian.org/Multiarch/HOWTO#Setting_up_apt_sources)
     > for details.

-7. Save and close the `/etc/apt/sources.list.d/docker.list` file.
+8. Save and close the `/etc/apt/sources.list.d/docker.list` file.

-8. Update the `apt` package index.
+9. Update the `APT` package index.

         $ apt-get update

-9. Purge the old repo if it exists.
+10. Purge the old repo if it exists.

         $ apt-get purge lxc-docker

-10. Verify that `apt` is pulling from the right repository.
+11. Verify that `APT` is pulling from the right repository.

         $ apt-cache policy docker-engine

-    From now on when you run `apt-get upgrade`, `apt` pulls from the new repository.
+    From now on when you run `apt-get upgrade`, `APT` pulls from the new repository.

 ### Prerequisites by Ubuntu Version